-General Psychology 3 s.h n.
+General Psychology 3 s.h.

-Child Psychology (as an elective) 3 s.h n.
+Child Psychology (as an elective)

-Intermediate Algebra 4 s.h n.
+Intermediate Algebra

 Complete additional courses to satisfy A.A. degree requirements at North Iowa Area Community College.

 A second major or minor is required for this degree.

 Courses which may be taken at North Iowa Area Community College to meet major requirements at Simpson College: